isomerpages/nlb-discovereads/_diy-resources/Singapore Storytellers/Episode 1: Game Time.md

 **Episode Summary**<br>

 The gang travels back to a time before smartphones and tablets.
-In a kampong, the trio try their hands (and feet) at goli, gasing and capteh.
+In a kampong, the trio try their hands (and feet) at *goli*, *gasing* and *capteh*.
 They are joined by Auntie Shirley, a 75-year-old cosplayer, who shares her memories and experiences playing kampong games and toys.

 **Recommended Resources**